-The Magnuson- Stevens Fishery Conservation and Management Act (Magnuson-Stevens Act or MSA) (MSA 2007) is the primary law governing marine fisheries management in US federal waters.
-The MSA, sets ten National Standards (NS) for fishery conservation and management (16 U.S.C. § 1851).
+The MSA (2007) is the primary law governing marine fisheries management in US federal waters.
+The MSA, sets 10 National Standards for fishery conservation and management (16 U.S.C. § 1851).

-The National Marine Fisheries Service (NMFS) implements the MSA.
-NMFS is an office of the National Oceanic and Atmospheric Administration (NOAA) within the Department of Commerce.
-NMFS may also be referred to as NOAA Fisheries (NOAA, 2022).
+NMFS implements the MSA.
+NMFS is an office of NOAA within the Department of Commerce is also referred to as NOAA Fisheries.

 For the Alaska region, NMFS have offices in Juneau, Anchorage, Dutch Harbor and Kodiak.
-They also have the following research laboratories and facilities: Alaska Fisheries Science Centre (AFSC), AFSC Auke Bay Laboratories (Juneau), AFSC Kodiak Laboratory, Auke Bay Marine Station (Juneau), Subport Dock Facility (Juneau), Little Port Walter Marine Station (Sitka), St. George Island Field Station and St Paul Island Field Station.
-NMFS enforcement offices are in Juneau (Alaska Headquarters), Anchorage, Dutch Harbor, Kodiak, Homer, Ketchikan, Petersburg, Seward, and Sitka (NOAA, 2022).
+They also have the following research laboratories and facilities: AFSC, AFSC Auke Bay Laboratories (Juneau), AFSC Kodiak Laboratory, Auke Bay Marine Station (Juneau), Subport Dock Facility (Juneau), Little Port Walter Marine Station (Sitka), St. George Island Field Station and St Paul Island Field Station.
+NMFS enforcement offices are in Juneau (Alaska Headquarters), Anchorage, Dutch Harbor, Kodiak, Homer, Ketchikan, Petersburg, Seward, and Sitka.

-The North Pacific Fisheries Management Council (NPFMC) is one of eight regional councils established by the MSA to manage fisheries in the US EEZ (NPFMC 2022).
-The NPFMC is authorized to prepare and submit to the Secretary of Commerce for approval, fishery management plans (FMP) and any necessary amendments for each fishery under its authority that requires conservation and management actions.
-The NPFMC primarily manages groundfish in the BSAI and GOA, targeting Pacific cod, pollock, flatfish, mackerel, sablefish, and rockfish species.
-The NPFMC offices are in Anchorage.
+The Council (is one of eight regional councils established by the MSA to manage fisheries in the US EEZ (.
+The Council is authorized to prepare and submit to the Secretary of Commerce for approval, FMP and any necessary amendments for each fishery under its authority that requires conservation and management actions.
+The Council primarily manages groundfish in the BSAI and GOA, targeting Pacific cod, pollock, flatfish, mackerel, sablefish, and rockfish species.
+The Council offices are in Anchorage.

-The Alaska Department of Fish and Game (ADFG) (ADFG, 2022) is the state department responsible for managing fish resources within state waters (0 - 3 nautical miles (nm)).
+ADFG is the state department responsible for managing fish resources within state waters (0-3nm).
 The basis of natural resource management, including fish and fisheries is enshrined in Article VIII of the state constitution.
-The Department's Board of Fisheries (BOF) (ADFG, 2022a) is established under Alaska Statute 16.05.221 for the purposes of the conservation and development of the fisheries resources of the state.
+The Department's BOF is established under Alaska Statute 16.05.221 for the purposes of the conservation and development of the fisheries resources of the state.
 This involves setting seasons, bag limits, methods and means for the state's subsistence, commercial, sport, guided sport, and personal use fisheries, and it also involves setting policy and direction for the management of the state's fishery resources.
 The board is charged with making allocative decisions, and the department is responsible for management based on those decisions.

 The BOF has the authority to adopt regulations described in Alaska Statute 16.05.251 including: establishing open and closed seasons and areas for taking fish; setting quotas, bag limits, harvest levels and limitations for taking fish; and establishing the methods and means for the taking of fish.
-The regulations the BOF has authority over are 5 AAC Chapters 1- 77 (ADFG, 2022a).
+The regulations the BOF has authority over are 5 AAC Chapters 1-77.

-The ADF&G consists of the Office of the Commissioner, six divisions, a Boards Support Section, and two associate entities.
+The ADFG consists of the Office of the Commissioner, six divisions, a Boards Support Section, and two associate entities.
 The six divisions are Commercial Fisheries, Sport Fish, Wildlife Conservation, Habitat, Subsistence, and Administrative Services.
-The two associated entities are: the Commercial Fisheries Entry Commission and the Exxon Valdez Oil Spill Trustee Council (ADFG 2022d).
+The two associated entities are: the Commercial Fisheries Entry Commission and the Exxon Valdez Oil Spill Trustee Council.